MicrosoftDocs/visualstudio-docs/docs/vsto/walkthrough-creating-your-first-document-level-customization-for-excel.md

 ---
-title: "Create your first document-level customization for Excel"
+title: Create a document-level customization for Excel with Visual Studio
 description: Create a document-level customization for Microsoft Office Excel with features that are available only when a specific Excel workbook is open.
 titleSuffix: ""
 ms.date: "02/02/2017"